Homefires - The Journal of Homeschooling Online

 Bonus!
 You can read "The Adventures of Col. Daniel Boone," in which Boone describes in his own words his exploits in the Kentucky wilderness from May, 1769 to October of 1782.
 It's available for free online!
 Your children may also enjoy the "Daniel Boone Coloring Book" by Dover Publications that chronicles the wilderness adventures of Boone in captions located below the pictures.

 3. U.S.S.R. launched Sputnik II with a dog on board in 1957.
-Learn more about space, Earth, and the atmosphere with the "Children's DVD Encyclopedia - Tell Me Why."
+Learn more about space, Earth, and the atmosphere with the "Space, Earth & Atmosphere & Gems, Metals & Minerals (Tell Me Why Series)."

 Bonus!
 Find out more about how satellites work.
 Your children (ages 4-8) may also enjoy the book, "Race Into Space," by Eric Arnold that provides more information about Sputnik II and other events in space history.